awaneeshkumar2689/Brochure-Website/README.md

 # Brochure-Website
- Author is Awaneesh Kumar.It is a brochure website in which two hyperlink on in career page which consists form and home button consists of one table
+ Author is Awaneesh Kumar.<br>It is a brochure website in which two hyperlink on in career page which consists form and home button consists of one table